pandas-dev/pandas/doc/source/dsintro.rst

 .. note::

     Starting in v0.8.0, pandas supports non-unique index values.
-In previous version, if the index values are not unique an exception will **not** be raised immediately, but attempting any operation involving the index will later result in an exception.
-In other words, the Index object containing the labels "lazily" checks whether the values are unique.
+If an operation that does not support duplicate index values is attempted, an exception will be raised at that time.
 The reason for being lazy is nearly all performance-based (there are many instances in computations, like parts of GroupBy, where the index is not used).

 **From dict**